OfficeDev/teams-toolkit-samples/command-bot-with-sso/README.md

 ## Debug

-Clone this repo, navigate to `sso-command-bot/` folder.
+Clone this repo, navigate to `command-bot-with-sso/` folder.
 Start debugging the project by hitting the `F5` key in Visual Studio Code.
 Alternatively use the `Run and Debug Activity Panel` in Visual Studio Code and click the `Start Debugging` green arrow button.

-If you encounter the ngrok page below when sending the `profile` command to the bot, please follow the steps to solve this issue.
+If you encounter the ngrok page below when sending the `helloworld`/`profile`/`photo` command to the bot, please follow the steps to solve this issue.

 1. Stop debugging in Visual Studio Code.
 2. Sign up an ngrok account in https://dashboard.ngrok.com/signup.